and1teachera/price-change-management-system/docs/use_cases.md

 1. PriceLogix Feed Service monitors the input directory for new PAD/PRA files.
 2. Upon detecting a file, the service validates its format and header information against the standardized naming conventions.
 3. For valid files:
    - The service reads the file content line by line.
+   - Performs PAR-specific data validation:
+     * Validates event_id numeric format and range
+     * Verifies sku_id exists and follows naming conventions
+     * Confirms location_key matches valid store locations
+     * Validates item_location_status against allowed values
+     * Checks adjustment_retail_price and adjustment_percentage for valid ranges
+     * Ensures date fields follow required format (YYYY-MM-DD)
-    - Transforms each record according to business rules.
+   - Transforms each record according to PAR format requirements:
-    - Maps the transformed data to the PriceLogix format.
+     * Maps source fields to PAR structure
+     * Applies business rules for status code translation
+     * Handles location hierarchy expansion for PRA records
+   - Validates transformed PAR records for completeness and consistency
    - Writes the processed data to the output directory.
    - Moves the original file to the archive directory.
 4. For invalid or partially processed files:
     - Log detailed error information.
     - Move the file to the error directory for manual review.